FITFUNS/oasis_editor_manual/docs/user-manual/graphics/cameras/index.md

 title: Cameras
 ---

 Cameras are responsible for rendering a scene to the screen.
 You need at least one camera in your scene to see anything.
-When you create a new scene in PlayCanvas, it is automatically populated with a single camera (along with a directional light).
+When you create a new scene in OasisW, it is automatically populated with a single camera (along with a directional light).

 ## Creating a Camera